 NHS wheelchair services offer assessments to determine what equipment you will be eligible for on the NHS.
 The criteria varies depending on where you live.
 You can be referred for an assessment by your doctor, hospital, consultant or an occupational therapist and will need to have an assessment to decide if you are eligible.

-To listen to personal experiences from beneficiaries who use a powered wheelchair, please read the following case studies:
+Read the personal experiences from beneficiaries who use a powered wheelchair:

 We know that lots of you struggle to find or replace a wheelchair that you are really happy with, so we would love to hear from you if you have a recommendation about a chair or a helpful supplier.